-Best day trips from Florence: less than 2 hours by car
+Best day trips from Florence: less than 2 hours

-Perfect for: culture lovers, foodies, families
+Fiesole – Perfect day trip from Florence for: culture lovers, foodies, families

-Fiesole sits on top of a hill overlooking the city and can be easily reached by car, taxi or bus and then discovered on foot.
+Fiesole sits on top of a hill overlooking the city and can be easily reached by car, taxi or public transportation and then discovered on foot.

 To make the most of your day, I recommend to break up exploration with lunch at the wonderful Maiano farm and indulge in their elegant offerings.